I’m going to be straight with you:

 - Generated nearly $2,000,000 in the highly competitive fashion niche

-But for now I want to show you a couple of ways that you can build links to your ecommerce store.
+But for now I want to show you a few ecommerce link building strategies so let’s get started.

 Start With Competitor Analysis